MileHacker Logo

 • Bargaining is not customary in Aran Islands shops.

-• Prices are generally fixed.
+• Prices are usually not negotiable.

 • A polite and friendly approach is always appreciated.